New Jersey Pine Barrens: Climate

+Ecology

+The New Jersey Pine Barrens is one of the most ecologically distinctive regions in the northeastern United States, characterized by its nutrient-poor, sandy soils, extensive forests of pitch pine and oak, and a high concentration of rare and endangered species.
+It forms the core of the New Jersey Pinelands National Reserve, the first national reserve in the United States, established to protect its unique ecological and cultural landscape.

 Flora

 The Pine Barrens is home to at least 850 species of plants, of which 92 are considered threatened and endangered.
 Several species of orchids, including the pink lady's slipper, are native to the Pine Barrens.
 The region hosts more than 20 species of wild berries, including wild raisin, red chokeberry, highbush blueberry, huckleberry, bearberry, and cranberry.

 The forest communities are strongly influenced by fire, varying from dwarf pine forests less than 4 ft tall where fires are frequent, to pine forests, to oak forests where fires are rare.
 Dark swamps of Atlantic white cedar grow along the waterways.

 Forest fires play an important role in regulating the growth of plants in the Pine Barrens.
 Frequent light fires tend to reduce the amount of undergrowth and promote the growth of mature trees.
 Forest fires have contributed to the dominance of pitch pine in the Pine Barrens.
-They can resist and recover quickly from fire by resprouting directly through their bark (something very unusual for pines) and frequent killing fires keep an area covered with small sprouts.
+They can resist and recover quickly from fire by resprouting directly through their bark, an unusual trait among pines.
 Their serotinous pine cones open only after having been heated by a fire.

-The prevalence of forest fire allows the pitch pines to dominate over oaks, which by comparison are usually killed outright by a moderate or intense fire.
-High air temperatures and dry plant undergrowth contribute to the intensity of the fire.
-While severe fires are uncommon, severe fires at fairly frequent intervals can eliminate species that do not bear seed at an early age.
+Pitch pines also grow serotinous cones that open after being exposed to fire.
+As such, frequent killing fires keep an area covered with small sprouts.

+Periodic wildfires prevent succession into oak-dominated forests.
+Controlled burns are used as a conservation tool to maintain habitat diversity, reduce fuel loads, and support rare species dependent on open-canopy conditions.

 Efforts to battle forest fire attract debate over how to best preserve the Pine Barrens.
 While fires constitute a danger to property and inhabitants, preservationists argue that eliminating forest fires would cause the Pine Barrens to become dominated by oak trees.
 A few areas which had previously consisted of scrub and pitch pine have become dominated by oak trees because of intervention after settlement to reduce the frequency of forest fires.

+A distinct plant community consists of pygmy pine plains, a dwarf forest found on especially nutrient-poor, dry soils.
+Trees here rarely exceed a few feet in height due to fire, wind, and poor soil.